hadarge/yoshi/README.md

 --format | | Use a specific formatter for eslint/tslint | stylish
 [files...] | | Optional list of files (space delimited) to run lint on | empty

 Executes `TSLint` or `ESLint` (depending on the type of the project) over all matched files.
-An '.eslintrc' / `tslint.json` file with proper configurations is required.
+For js projects An '.eslintrc' file is required, and for ts orijects a `tslint.json` and `tsconfig.json` files with proper configurations are required.
+Inside your `tsconfig.json` file you can specify the files you want the linter to run on.

 ### release